 It’s true that the platypus sheds its teeth soon after it starts eating solid food, and also true that bits of mud or sand are sometimes found mixed with the remains of edible prey in the animal’s cheek pouches (used to store prey temporarily while the platypus swims underwater).
 However, there’s no reason to believe that this inedible material is anything other than an inconvenience that’s been ingested by accident.
 After losing its teeth, the platypus grinds up its prey using rough pads located at the back of its jaws.
 The grinding pads are made of keratin (the tough structural protein found in the hair, claws, horns and hooves of other mammals) and can reduce aquatic insects, freshwater shrimps and worms to a fine paste without any help needed from other abrasive agents.

 Does the platypus have a stomach?

 The platypus’s digestive tract includes a small expanded pouch-like section where one would normally expect a stomach to be found.
 The stomach doesn’t secrete digestive acids or enzymes, though it does contain Brunner’s glands (which produce a mucus-rich fluid to assist nutrient absorption).
 Following on from the discussion of grinding pads above, it would seem that platypus food is masticated so well in its mouth that there’s no need for much more pre-digestive processing to occur before the food reaches the intestines.
-In addition, because a platypus consumes small mouthfuls of food at intervals of 40 seconds or more over a feeding period lasting many hours, there’s no need for its stomach to have a large holding capacity to accommodate large but occasional meals.
+In addition, because a platypus consumes small mouthfuls of food at intervals of about one minute or so over a feeding period lasting many hours, there’s no need for its stomach to have a large holding capacity to accommodate large but occasional meals.